Canongate Communications Limited (Trading as Futurescot)

 - Not to use the site for the transmission or posting of any computer viruses or any material which is defamatory, offensive or of an obscene or menacing character, or in such a way as to cause annoyance, inconvenience, or needless anxiety.

 - Not to use the site in a manner which constitutes a violation or infringement of any person, firm, or company (including but not limited to rights of copyright or confidentiality).

 - You will not use the site to transmit any material for the purposes of publicity, promotion and/or advertising without our prior written consent.

-- That in the event that you may have any right, claim or action against any other user arising out of the use of the site you shall pursue such right, claim or action independently of, and without recourse to.
+- That if you may have any right, claim, or action against any other user arising out of the use of the site you shall pursue such right, claim or action independently of, and without recourse to.